kushthaker/giphy-app/README.md

 Simple search app for gifs.

-Using UI-bootstrap's typeahead for search with basic angular app setup (routing with views, api service, controller handles JSON).
+Using UI-bootstrap's typeahead for search with basic angular app setup.

+No live demo, sorry!